 But when she returned to the hospital after her water broke, the same doctor began persuading her that she should instead deliver by caesarean section.

-“He told me I wasn’t getting dilated enough,” Borges told me the other day in Recife.
+“He told me I wasn’t getting dilated enough,” Borges told me.
 “I said, ‘I can wait!’
 Then he started joking that I couldn’t handle the pain.”

-He pestered her while she labored for six hours, and gradually the then-24-year-old Borges began feeling powerless and overwhelmed.
+He pestered her while she labored for six hours, and gradually Borges, who was 24 years old at the time, began feeling powerless and overwhelmed.
 She caved.
 The C-section commenced, but that wasn’t the end of the doctor’s heckling.

 “He was saying, ‘I was at a birthday party, and I want this done fast because I want to go back and finish my whiskey,’” she said.

 Borges said the experience was so traumatic that she sought psychiatric help for depression after the birth.